Have you ever been to a networking event where you had just 90—sometimes 60—seconds to speak in front of the group?

 This little 90-second pitch may take you an hour or more to prepare for.
 You're delivering a speech that's short.
 That doesn't mean it's easy.
 If you want to make the most of the time you do have, create an impact, and be memorable, then you must put a lot of thought into your pitch.

-And take heart, the more you do it, the better you’ll get.
-Soon you’ll have a library of powerful elevator pitches you can use, reuse, and repurpose, not just for events, but for other marketing materials as well.
+And take heart, the more you do it, the better you'll get.
+Soon you'll have a library of powerful elevator pitches you can use, reuse, and repurpose, not just for networking events, but for all your marketing and sales materials as well.
 Most of this will become second nature.

 Which of these tips do you find most challenging?